Survival Rider Refresher Course

 You may cancel your course on up to two-weeks notice and receive a full refund.
 Late Cancellations and Missed Classes are addressed in our School Policies.

 Our classroom presentation will feature a thorough discussion about safety gear, including an opportunity for Q&A. Some students may elect to defer any large purchases until after this presentation, and that's perfectly fine with us.

 Until you purchase your long-term safety gear & apparel, you can wear a short-term solution.
 A sturdy jacket that zips up, along with a pair of long pants and some hiking boots with high socks may be sufficient for now, but keep in mind that these items provide minimal protection in the event of a fall.
-If you have a pair of elbow and knee pads it wouldn’t hurt to bring them along.
+Consider wearing your elbow and knee pads if you're worried about falling.

 - Sliders, Engine Guards, and/or Hand Guards